aws/porting-assistant-dotnet-client/README.md

 environment and submit code.

 ## Thank you
-[CsprojToVs2017](https://github.com/hvanbakel/CsprojToVs2017) - CsprojToVs2017 helps convert project files from from the legacy format to the Visual Studio 2017/2019 format.
+* [CsprojToVs2017](https://github.com/hvanbakel/CsprojToVs2017) - CsprojToVs2017 helps convert project files from from the legacy format to the Visual Studio 2017/2019 format.
-[Buildalyzer](https://github.com/daveaglick/Buildalyzer) - Buildalyzer lets you run MSBuild from your own code and returns information about the project.
+* [Buildalyzer](https://github.com/daveaglick/Buildalyzer) - Buildalyzer lets you run MSBuild from your own code and returns information about the project.
-[Nuget.Client](https://github.com/NuGet/NuGet.Client) - Nuget.Client provides tools to interface with Nuget.org and parse Nuget configuration files.
+* [Nuget.Client](https://github.com/NuGet/NuGet.Client) - Nuget.Client provides tools to interface with Nuget.org and parse Nuget configuration files.
+* [Portability Analyzer](https://github.com/microsoft/dotnet-apiport) - Portability Analyzer analyzes assembly files to access API compatibility with various versions of .NET.
+Porting Assistant for .NET makes use of recommendations and data provided by Portability Analyzer.
+* [The .NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn) - Roslyn provides open-source C# and Visual Basic compilers with rich code analysis APIs.
-[THIRD-PARTY](./THIRD-PARTY.md) - We also leveraged many other dependencies listed in [THIRD-PARTY](./THIRD-PARTY.md).
+* [THIRD-PARTY](./THIRD-PARTY.md) - We also leveraged many other dependencies listed in [THIRD-PARTY](./THIRD-PARTY.md).

 # Additional Resources